CallMeQan/CallMeQan/README.md

 * 🏫 An undergraduate student (First year) and internship at **Vietnamese-German University**.
 * ✉️  You can contact me at [minhquan99k@gmail.com](mailto:minhquan99k@gmail.com)
 * 🧠  I'm learning Typescript, how to work and manage a team!
-* 🤝  I'm open to collaborating on osu! project, building a website or working together in competitive programming (Codeforces or Leetcode)!
+* 🤝  I'm open to collaborating on osu! project, building a website or training together in competitive programming (Codeforces or Leetcode)!

 ## Achievements
 - 3rd place in the city-level IT competition for excellent students in Ho Chi Minh City, Vietnam, 2023 - 2024.
 [More information here](https://github.com/CallMeQan/Homework)